 But that last outcome is more often the beginning of something rather than the end.

 The Reaper laser hits beside him, and Garrus Vakarian keeps running.
-Ahead of him is Commander Shepard in her custom armor, and beyond her is the ray of light leading to the Citadel.
-If they can reach it?
-It may be a trap.
-But it may also be their only hope of ending this war.
-Around him, tanks and people hurry to it while banshees, mauraders, and husks swarm them, defending the one shining bit of hope.
+Ahead of him, running though the misty rain of the London battlefield, is Commander Shepard in her white Spirit armor.
+Around him, tanks and people scurry toward the one ray of light leading to the Citadel while banshees, mauraders, and husks swarm around them, defending the last shining bit of hope that this war could end with any survivors.

 Suddenly there's an explosion, and a tank tumbles over, rolling towards Shepard.
 She can't slow her mad dash, and so she tries to slide underneath it.
 It hits the ground solidly, and for a panicked moment Garrus can't see her and thinks she's been crushed.
 Then he catches sight of her on the other side, and starts moving to her.
 At the same time, another tank comes flying over the first one.
 Turians aren't good at dodging.
 The tank catches fire, lands on top of him, and rolls.

-Shepard runs back to Garrus and calls for an evac team.
-With sheer stubbornness and adrenaline, she drags him toward the Normandy.
+The blur of the world eventually resolves into Shepard crouched over him, calling for an evac team.
+With sheer stubbornness and adrenaline, she drags him toward the safety of the Normandy.
 They'll have to try again later, hope someone else makes it.
 But then she passes him over to Javik, the last Prothean, who isn't as burned.
 "Here.
 Take him."
-And she stands, watching him leave.
+And she stands on Earth, auburn hair slicked against her neck, watching him leave.

 "Shepard?"
 Garrus calls to her, not quite believing.